kallsave/easy-html-webpack-plugin/README.md

 ```

 When you want to change some special chunkfiles'path, you can use  chunkPipe methods.
-For example, you can change the hash suffix of chunkfiles to timestamp hash
+For example, you can change the hash suffix of the chunkfiles to a timestamp
 ```javascript
 plugins: [
   ...